DuoSRX/BtcTickerOSX/README.md

 ## Installation

-Download the zip version, and double click the wdgtuser file to install it in your dashboard.
+Download the zip version, and double click the .wdgt file to install it in your dashboard.